jblairpdx/GIScience_I/labs/lab_3.md

 2. A text caption for each map.
 2. The author/cartographer's name (that's you).
 To help your instructors, please put this under the title or in the bottom-right corner.
 3. The data source(s).
-4. Direction indicator each map (north arrow or graticule), as appropriate.
+4. A direction indicator (north arrow or graticule), as appropriate.
-5. Scale indicator, as appropriate.
+5. A scale indicator, as appropriate.
 6. A legend for the main map (`Insert->Legend`).
 No need to make this perfect, but do try to make it clean and readable.

 ##### Make a PDF copy of your map.